|

 Abstract

-This paper presents new models for the dependence structure, or copula,
+This paper presents flexible new models for the dependence structure, or

-of economic variables based on a factor structure.
-The proposed models are
+copula, of economic variables based on a latent factor structure.
+The proposed

-analytical results for the implied tail dependence can be obtained using
+obtain analytical results for the implied tail dependence using extreme value

-model to daily returns on all 100 constituents of the S&P 100 index.
-We
+returns on all 100 constituents of the S&P 100 index, and we find

 asymmetric dependence, with dependence being stronger in crashes than in booms.

-We also show that the proposed factor copula model provides superior estimates
+We also show that factor copula models provide superior estimates of some

 Keywords: